luizimcpi/authorizer/README.md

 { "account": { "activeCard": true, "availableLimit": 300 } }
 { "transaction": { "merchant": "Burger King", "amount": 20, "time": "2019-02-13T10:00:00.000Z" } }

+Always put an a new empty line ("\n") when there are more than 1 line in stdin
 Quit: press CTRL + C
 ```